babs12316/product-app/README.md

 ### Technical details
 - product-store app is implemented in React using React Hooks
-- useContext hook is used to share global variable (cart) information
+- useContext hook is used to share such as global variable (cart) information
 - useReducer hook is used to manipulate state depending on actions